cmu-phil/tetrad/README.md

 All artifacts are published in the [Maven Central Repository](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).

+Here is the web page for the [Center for Causal Discovery](https://www.ccd.pitt.edu/), which also supports the latest version of Tetrad and Causal Command.

+All of our code is public and we welcome suggestions, expecially if you have awesome algorithms that outperform ours.

+# Tetrad GUI Application

 To download the current jar you can use to launch the Tetrad GUI, click [here](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/tetrad-gui/7.2.2/tetrad-gui-7.2.2-launch.jar).
 Please delete any old ones you're not using.

 The application will work on all major platforms once a recent version of the Java JRE/JCK is installed, certainly **_greater than version 1.8 (version 8)_**.
 We find that the most recent [Corretto JRE/JDK](https://aws.amazon.com/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc) with long term support (LTS) works well cross-platform.